Cathedral-Of-NeoJesus/CodeOfConduct/readme.md

 ### 1. Definitions:

-- "Archverse":  the Archverse Discord server, and/or any server that it might get renamed to or merged into in the future.
+- "Archverse": The Archverse Discord server, and/or any server that it might get renamed to or merged into in the future.

-- "Server": the same thing as Archverse
+- "Server": The same thing as Archverse

-- "We": the combined group of people in the administration and moderation team
+- "We": The combined group of people in the administration and moderation team

-- "Community": the members, admins, moderation team, bots and apps combined
+- "Community": The members, admins, moderation team, bots and apps combined

-- "Code Of Conduct": this document
+- "Code Of Conduct": This document

-- "You": the individual and/or entity and/or organization that's behind the account and/or communicating through it
+- "You": The individual and/or entity and/or organization that's behind the account and/or communicating through it

-- "Messages": any text, audio, video, image, and/or other content or data sent by your account
+- "Messages": Any text, audio, video, image, and/or other content or data sent by your account

-- Your content: your username, nickname, profile picture, bio, your messages in this server, and/or messages sent to members of this server in Direct Messages (DMs)
+- Your content: Your username, nickname, profile picture, bio, your messages in this server, and/or messages sent to members of this server in Direct Messages (DMs)

 ### 2. Disclaimer: